British playwright Tom Stoppard, who won Academy Award for 'Shakespeare In Love,' has died at 88

 The writer was born Tomás Sträussler in 1937 to a Jewish family in Zlín in what was then Czechoslovakia, now the Czech Republic.
 His father was a doctor for the Bata shoe company, and when Nazi Germany invaded in 1939 the family fled to Singapore, where Bata had a factory.

-In late 1941, as Japanese forces closed in on the city, Tomas, his brother and their mother fled again, this time to India.
+In late 1941, as Japanese forces closed in on the city state, Tomas, his brother and their mother fled again, this time to India.
 His father stayed behind and later died when his ship was attacked as he tried to leave Singapore.

 In 1946 his mother married an English officer, Kenneth Stoppard, and the family moved to threadbare postwar Britain.
 The 8-year-old Tom “put on Englishness like a coat,” he later said, growing up to be a quintessential Englishman who loved cricket and Shakespeare.